 This beautiful story starts out slow, especially for boys, but by the end they will cheer and possibly cry for the young protagonist.
 Our entire family (eventually) loved this story!

 This one is next on our list, with rave reviews from fellow homesteaders.
+Update: this book has become one of my 12yo’s most treasured titles.
 We’re currently enjoying Sloane’s weather book (below).

 I can’t believe it took us this long to discover author Eric Sloane!
 We’re diving into his weather book first, because our knowledge in this area is embarrassingly slim.